leoluyi/dotfiles/vim/vim_shorcut_keys.md

 You can also record a whole series of edits to a register, and then apply them over and over.

 ```
 qk            -  records edits into register k (`q` again to stop recording)
 @k            -  execute recorded macro
 @@            -  repeat last one
 5@@           -  repeat 5 times

 "kp           -  print macro k (e.g., to edit or add to .vimrc)
 "kd           -  replace register k with what cursor is on

+Advanced usage:

+:norm @q      -  Use the normal mode command to apply the macro (in the selected area)
 ```

 ### VIM FOLDING